kulbida/music-loader/README.md

 ### Dependencies

-Our program is written in **Ruby 2.x** and has only one optional dependency `yajl`.
-We used this library as it provides support for JSON loading via TCPSocket, URL, etc. It is optional can can be removed with a standard Ruby JSON library.
+Our program is written in **Ruby 2.x** and has only one optional dependency, `yajl`.
+We used this library as it provides support for JSON loading via TCPSocket, URL, etc. It is optional can be removed with a standard Ruby JSON library.

 ### Execution